-Head Coach Tony Howell is entering his fourth season as the head coach at Belmont University in 2017.
+Head Coach Tony Howell is entering his fifth season as the head coach at Belmont University in 2018.

 In three short seasons, Howell has raised the profile of the program and helped it return to the national spotlight with an NCAA tournament berth and numerous individual accolades for the Bruins.